Last Updated on April 11, 2021.

-In this post I will explain exactly IF you need one, as well as giving you a good idea of what a microphone preamp does, how much it costs, how to use it with your audio interface, etc.
+In this post I will explain exactly IF you need a preamp for your microphones, as well as give you a good idea of what a microphone preamp does, how much it costs, how to use it with your audio interface, etc.

 A preamplifier is either the circuit within a device (Microphone/Audio Interface), or it can also be a dedicated external device that has the same circuit in it.